EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/download-and-install.rst

 There are 5 images available for **NanoPC T6**,  **Rock 5B**, **Orange Pi 5 Plus**, **Orange Pi 5** and **Raspberry Pi 4**

 .. warning::
   The Raspberry Pi 4 image is outdated and you may run into issues running the clients.
-While we will try to update it soon, it is not our priority as this device can barely run an Ethereum node because of hardware limitations.
+This device can barely run an Ethereum node because of hardware limitations.

 Getting the hardware
 --------------------